 Radio Interview "Größtmögliches Glück für größtmögliche Zahl" with Ö1

-Premiered as a short film at Diagonale–Festival of Austrian Film
+The short film Du, meine konkrete Utopie was premiered at Diagonale–Festival of Austrian Film.

 Zara Pfeifer in Conversation with Sascha Chaimowicz, Editor at ZEITmagazin